 When he's trying to understand Christmas scientifically, he attempts to cut a paper snowflake and finds that he's made a spider.
 The rest of the same scene.
 His tries to understand the paraphernalia of Christmas only results in the items of his experiments being destroyed.
 "Jack's Obsession" also ends with him smashing several Christmas ornaments, and causing a string of lights to explode.

-During the Town Hall meeting in which Jack reveals the inhabitants of Halloweentown what Christmas is, the Mayor says cheerfully, "This will be the most terrifying Christmas ever!"
+During the Town Hall meeting in which Jack reveals the inhabitants of Halloween Town what Christmas is, the Mayor says cheerfully, "How horrible our Christmas will be!"

 There's Sally's premonition with the burning Christmas tree.